gfk-ba/meteor-notifications/README.md

 * **Object** *[options={}]* Options object to use for notification
 * **String** *[options.type=defaultOptions.type]* the type of the notification
 * **Boolean** *[options.userCloseable=defaultOptions.userCloseable]* Whether the notification is user closeable
+* **Boolean** *[options.clickBodyToClose=defaultOptions.clickBodyToClose]* Whether the notification can be closed by clicking anywhere in the body.
+If turned off then the user must click the close button.
+* **Number** *[options.timeout=defaultOptions.timeout]* No. of milliseconds after which this notification should automatically be closed.
+Use 0 to disable this.
 * **Function** *[options.closed]* Call this handler (passing data context) on notification close

 ## error(title, message, [options={}])